scslab/cs240h-notes/12-information-flow-control/information-flow-control.md

 ## Trusting packages

-* Problem: useful modules often need to do "unsafe" operations.

-* Need a way of asserting the safety of these operations.
+* Problem: useful modules often need to do "unsafe" operations, so we need a way of asserting the safety of these operations.

 * Module authors can compile with `-XTrustworthy`, which simply asserts that the module is safe.

-* Does not restrict the module's implementation from doing unsafe things, (`unsafePerformIO`, `inlinePerformIO`, etc.), but does force it to expose a safe interface.
+This does not restrict the module's implementation from doing unsafe things, (`unsafePerformIO`, `inlinePerformIO`, etc.), but does force it to expose a safe interface.

-* Can't anyone just use -XTrustworthy?
+* How does this help?
+Can't anyone just use -XTrustworthy?

 * Users of these modules can decide whether to trust them.

-* `-fpackage-trust` enables per-package trust
+    * `-fpackage-trust` enables per-package trust.
+    * `-distrust` ignores `Trustworthy` for a specific package.

-* `-distrust` or `-distrust-all-packages` ignores the `Trustworthy` property for chosen packages or all packages.
+    * `-distrust-all-packages` ignores `Trustworthy` for all packages.

 ## Restricted I/O

 * What if untrusted code needs to do I/O (that cannot be hidden behind a pure interface)?

-* Use "restricted" I/O via the `RIO` monad.
+* Implement "restricted" I/O with an `RIO` monad.

-* Idea: implement/instantiate `RIO` functions for specific capabilities, and implicitly disable all other forms of IO by not implementing them for the `RIO` monad.
+    * Implement `RIO` functions for specific capabilities, and implicitly disable all other forms of I/O by not implementing them for the `RIO` monad.

-* Use newtype to wrap `RIO` around `IO`, and only export the type, but not the constructor.
+    * Use newtype to wrap `RIO` around `IO`, and export the type, but not the constructor.

-* Export runRIO to allow the IO action to be run, but this can only happen in the RIO monad, and hence it is safe.
+    * Export `runRIO` to allow the `IO` action to be run, but this can only happen in the `RIO` monad, and hence it is safe.
     * Internally, the `RIO` implementation uses the `UnsafeRIO` constructor.

-* This means a user can't take an IO action and turn it into an RIO action, but can take an RIO action and turn it into an IO action, and therefore can only run RIO actions.
+    * This means a user can't take an `IO` action and turn it into an `RIO` action, but can take an `RIO` action and turn it into an `IO` action, and therefore can only run `RIO` actions.

 ~~~ {.haskell}
 runRIO :: RIO a -> IO a
 ~~~

-Example restrict access to particular network ports or files.
+Example: restrict access to particular network ports or files.

-This isn't possible in many other languages, where we are always implicitly in an IO monad.
+This isn't possible in many other languages, where we are always implicitly in the `IO` monad.

-# (Decentralized) Information Flow Control
+# Decentralized Information Flow Control

-## Why RIO isn't enough
+## Why `RIO` isn't enough

 * How can we prevent leaking private data on a website while still using 3rd party libraries to manipulate that data?

-* Consider a malicious googleTranslate.
+* Consider a malicious `googleTranslate` function.

-* We can use code that manipulates and stores private data in a sandbox, but the implementor might have created a backdoor that returns the contents of the sandbox given a certain input.
+* We can use code that manipulates and stores private data in a sandbox, but the implementor might have created a backdoor that returns the contents of the sandbox when given a certain input.

 ## Information Flow Control (IFC)

+* Military origins (managing classified data)
-The basics:
+* The basics:
-all data has a label
+    * All data has a label.
-all processes have a label
+    * All processes have a label.
-the labels have a partial order
+    * The labels have a partial order.
-A "can flow to" B, denoted: A ⊑ B
+    * A "can flow to" B, denoted: A ⊑ B.

-Examples:
+* Examples:
-if "file" ⊑ "emacs" then emacs can read if "emacs" ⊑ "file" then emacs can write
+    * If "file" ⊑ "emacs" then emacs can read the file.
+    * If "emacs" ⊑ "file" then emacs can write to the file.
-(we often want both directions)
+    * We often want both directions.

-* Access control is transitive (property of a partial order)
+* Access control is transitive (one of the properties of partial orders).

-* In IFC we have a lattice of labels
+* In IFC we have a lattice of labels.

-Consider two users:
+Consider two users.

 ~~~
 public : L_0